MouadEttali/Recommender-Systems/README.md

 # Recommender-Systems

-This repo will contain projects for recommendation systems/engines as well as some courses and tips.
+This repo will contain projects for recommendation systems/engines as well as some courses and tips